Codecademy/docs/content/java/concepts/strings/terms/replace/replace.md

   - 'paths/computer-science'
 ---

-The `.replace()` method belongs to the `String` class and returns a new string where all instances of a given value is switched with a new value.
+The `String` class' `.replace()` method returns a new string where all instances of a given value are switched with a new value.

-A char represents a single character while `CharSequence` is the interface representing a sequence of characters.
-The `String` class is one implementation of this interface.

 ## Syntax